sebbe1236/Sebastian-Kv-lsvoll-semester-project-2/README.md

-## Semester project 2 made with html, sass and javascript
+## Semester project 2

+## Description
+Woocommerce project that is a project for a shoe store with shopping cart and product pages.